search

 Overall, this is a really good book.
 It's different enough from the movie that you can read it without it feeling repetitive.
 Each chapter is a little story in it's own so it's perfect if you want to pair it with other books and read a chapter at a time.

 Language Learning⭐️⭐️⭐️⭐️ I've been asking my Japanese tutor to help me understand some difficult sentences and to her understanding the grammar in this book is a bit outdated.
-There are also many spoken grammar structures that can make it
+There are also many spoken grammar structures that can make it a bit scary at first.

 Open full review